dogla/filesystem-watcher/README.md

 # filesystem-watcher
-Abtraction layer around java.nio.file.WatchService that provides a more programmer friendly API to file system events.
+Abstraction layer around java.nio.file.WatchService that provides a more programmer friendly API to watch file system events.